Skip to main content

 Professional Member Benefits:

-• Four live and interactive webinars with CPEUs available for dietitians, led by TKC members and experts.
-Plus, access to additional webinars at a discounted rate.
+• Access to live webinars (7-10 throughout the year) with CPEUs available for dietitians, led by TKC members and experts.

-• An exclusive networking platform where you can connect and collaborate with other Professional members.
+• A private networking platform where you can connect and collaborate with other Professional members.

-• Other surprise perks such as discounts to partner events and insider opportunities!
+• Other surprise perks such as discounts to TKC events and insider opportunities!

 See Example of Professional Content HERE